Amazon Macie FAQ

 As part of the data classification process, Amazon Macie identifies customers’ objects in their S3 buckets, and streams the object contents into memory for analysis.
 When deeper analysis is required for complex file formats, Amazon Macie will download a full copy of the object, only keeping it for the short time it takes to fully analyze the object.
 Immediately after Amazon Macie has analyzed the file content for data classification, it deletes the stored content and only retains the metadata required for future analysis.
 At any time, customers can revoke Amazon Macie access to data in the Amazon S3 bucket.

 The first step towards building compliance policies including Payment Card Industry (PCI), Health Insurance Portability and Accountability Act (HIPAA), or General Data Protection Regulation (GDPR) is around identifying where sensitive data exists across an organization.
 Amazon Macie automates this discovery phase, with highly accurate, machine learning based detection of over 70 data types related to Personally Identifiable Information (PII), Personal Health Information (PHI), regulatory documents, API keys and secret key material.
 Customers can get started quickly by enabling Amazon Macie’s compliance policies to alert on the existence of credential information embedded within source code and backups, or to automate policies about how PII and PHI can be safely stored and accessed.
-In addition to supporting data compliance use cases, Amazon Macie leverages a neural network-based artificial intelligence to identify changes to policies and access control lists that could indicate inadvertent overexposure of information, or suspicious access to content that could indicate a potential data breach.
-Amazon Macie allows customers to automate response and remediation through Amazon CloudWatch Events and a suite of templated AWS Lambda functions that can be customized to meet the specific needs of your organization.
+In addition to supporting data compliance use cases, Amazon Macie identifies changes to policies and access control lists that could indicate inadvertent overexposure of information, or suspicious access to content that could indicate a potential data breach.
+Amazon Macie allows customers to automate response and remediation through Amazon CloudWatch Events and AWS Lambda functions that can be built to meet the specific needs of your organization.

-Yes, Amazon Macie will support API endpoints through the AWS SDK, allowing for integration by partners and third party solutions.
-Additionally, Amazon Macie will send all findings to CloudWatch Events, allowing for follow on integration by partners and third party solutions through any available triggers.
+Yes, Amazon Macie supports control plane API endpoints through the AWS SDK, allowing for integration by partners and third party solutions.
+Additionally, Amazon Macie sends all findings to CloudWatch Events, allowing for follow on integration by partners and third party solutions through any available triggers.
 This includes external case management and ticketing systems such as Atlassian JIRA, Splunk, HP ArcSight, and IBM Resilient Systems.

 Natural Language Processing is a key feature of Amazon Macie, which needs to process and understand content to provide its full value.
-Amazon Macie’s NLP supports discovery and classification of content in multiple languages, but support to automatically translate and correlate content across languages is a roadmap item.
+Amazon Macie’s NLP supports discovery and classification of content in multiple languages.
 Although some features of Amazon Macie will work on non-English content, such as user behavior analytics, Amazon Macie is optimized for English only at this time.

 To get started with Amazon Macie, simply log in to the Amazon Macie console, run the provided CloudFormation templates to configure the necessary IAM roles and policies in your account, and select which S3 buckets to protect.
 Learn more about Amazon Macie and supported use cases by reading our Blog and Documentation.